Vartika-iiitb/Vartika_ASIC/README.md

 <summary>
   Hierarchical vs Flat synthesis
 </summary>

 # Hierarchical Synthesis

 A hierarchical design approach divides the ASIC into smaller and simpler modules or blocks, each with its own functionality and interface, and then connects them by a top-level structure that defines the overall behavior and performance of the ASIC.
+Since pins of submodules are accessible, it's easier to track paths for functional debugging and timing analysis.
+Pins can be forced or probed in post-synthesis simulations.

 Multiple module